molibdenium/tvwatchlists/README.md

 # TV watchlists
-These python scripts will export watchlists for symbols on Binance and FTX Lists are organized by SPOT, FUTURES, and BTC pairs.
+These python scripts will export watchlists for symbols on Binance and FTX<br>
+Lists are organized by SPOT, FUTURES, and BTC pairs.
 =======